drbean/curriculum/correspondence/slides.md

 What is the answer [to this [exercise]]?

+## When you don't understand why the right answer is right

+If you don't understand why the right answer is right, or how to get the right answer,

+You should say:

+Can you explain (how to get) the answer [to this [exercise]]?

 ## When you think your answer is not wrong, but moodle says it is wrong

 You should say:

 What is wrong with this answer?
 It looks OK to me.

-## When got the answer wrong, but you want a second chance
+## When your got the answer wrong, but you want a second chance

 Can I try it again?

+## When an exercise you're working on disappears or misbehaves.

+You can say:

+What's wrong with the exercise (which|that) I was working on?

 ## Seek and you shall find